 George lives with her lover, Childie and plays a cheerful district nurse in a BBC soap opera.
 However, her character is to be killed off, and George realises that the only other job she can...
 See full summary »

 Police detective Joe Leland investigates the murder of a homosexual man.
-While investigating, he discovers links to official corruption in New York City in this drama that delves into a ...
-See full summary »
+While investigating, he discovers links to official corruption in New York City in this drama that delves into a world of sex and drugs.

 Christopher Gill is a psychotic killer who uses various disguises to trick and strangle his victims.
 Moe Brummel is a single and harassed New York City police detective who starts to get phone calls from the strangler and builds a strange alliance as a result.
 Kate Palmer is a swinging, hip tour guide who witnesses the strangler leaving her dead neighbor's apartment and sets her sights on the detective.
 Moe's live-in mother wishes her son would be a successful Jewish doctor like his big brother.
 Written by

 11 of 15 people found this review helpful.

 Was this review helpful to you?